-Additionally, a lot of people start adapting an “if it fits your macros” or IIFYM approach to dieting, where no food (or food group) is off-limits, as long as you’re sticking to your daily macros consistently.
+Additionally, a lot of people start adopting an “if it fits your macros” or IIFYM approach to dieting, where no food (or food group) is off-limits, as long as you’re sticking to your daily macros consistently.

 So what’s the deal with all of these new types of keto?